tejasvi541/Secret-Confessions/README.md

 # Secret-Confessions Web app

+### Tech Used

 - This web app is made using Node JS & Express.
+- Front end is built with EJS and CSS.
 - Database used is MongoDB
+- Authentication using PassportJs

+### Use case & features of this app

+- This web app is used as a social media platform where users share their confessions without revealing their identities.

+- Registration and Login are easy and secure using Google Oauth2 or simple conventional Email and password secured with hashing and salting

 ### To Run this on your local machine follow the follwing steps